Red’s breath catches in his throat. “I… that’s very kind of you, Professor, but… no. I can’t.”

 Mindful of the warning about increased incidents, Leaf and Blue send Crimson and Zephyr wheeling above, and Red sends Rattata out to scout the trail with Scamp.
 They rotate through their other pokemon as they travel, giving each time to walk beside them.

 Leaf smiles as the pichu’s nose twitches, its overlarge ears swiveling from side to side above it, and picks a berry from her satchel to offer.
 Pichu shies away and scrambles to the other side of Red.
 “Aww,” Leaf says with a grin.
-“Is this her first time around others?”
+“Is this his first time around others?”

 Zephyr flies down to land on Blue’s shoulder, who winces a bit.
 “You’re getting too big for that, bud,” Blue says as he pats the pidgey’s wing.
 Now that he’s up close, Red notices Zephyr’s almost twice as large as Crimson.
 Different pokemon can mature faster or slower than each other, but intense training and battling always speeds the process up.

 “He looks close to evolving.”
 Red says, and at Leaf’s curious look adds, “His crest is starting to drape back.”

 “I was hoping it would happen in Pewter, but I didn’t spend as much time with him as the others,” Blue says.
 “Most of the gym members weren’t really interested in a flying type.”

 “So did you really learn a lot there, or were you just being polite?”
 Leaf asks.

 “I don’t know if ‘learn’ is the right word.
 Shut up Red, I heard that snicker.
 I picked up some good advice, and the trainers there were good practice partners, but the real value came from the consistency.
 It’s different, having a schedule for training, being expected to stick to it.
 I think that’s half the value being in a gym gives, and if I can stick to it elsewhere, I won’t need to spend a month in each city preparing for the badge.”